copadev/swift-extensions/README.md

 #### Notes:

-- Some extensions function requires you to add addtional patten in addtional-resource folder
+- Some extensions function requires you to add additional pattern in additional-resource folder.